gurkirt/parallel-pack-unpack-tarballs/README.md

-# Euler data mmanagement scripts
+# Euler data management scripts

 ## 1. pack a large dataset into multiple tar balls
 Brake a large dataset and pack into multiple tar ball in parallel